CBPFGMS/cbpfgms.github.io/pbimap/README.md

 -
 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

-Note: On Internet Explorer this parameter will default to `"false"`, meaning that the SVG will not be responsive.

 **`data-lazyload`**: defines if the animation starts when the SVG is visible.
 Accepted values:

 - `"true"`: the animation starts only when the SVG is visible in the browser window.